 This hair has a soft texture with well-defined, tight kinks.
 The pattern for such hair could wrap around a chopstick in an S underlay.
 It is the most delicate hair kind, be very gentle with it, and moisturize it a lot.
 Hydrating creams, butter, and deep conditioning masks are great.

 Such hair is generally referred to as ‘coils’, and they are the most fragile and the tightest.
 A rough comb or combing a lot breaks it.
-Thus, it’s essential to regularly moisturize and nourish the hair with strong and intense conditioners.
+Thus, it’s essential to regularly moisturize the hair with strong intense conditioners.
 Shea butter creams and coconut oils are famous in this regard.

 The shorter you go up, the curlier your hair becomes.
-This doesn’t mean you should skip hair cutting altogether, instead get regular haircuts to trim the ends, and your hair remains healthy.
+This doesn’t mean you should skip hair cutting altogether.
+Instead get regular haircuts to trim the ends, and your hair remains healthy.

-Whatever your hair type, maybe just enjoy your luscious locks, YOU ARE UNIQUE SO ARE YOUR TRESSES.
+Whatever your hair type, maybe just enjoy your luscious locks.
+YOU ARE UNIQUE SO ARE YOUR TRESSES.